doki-theme/doki-theme-vscode/README.md

 #### Settings

-For convinence, the wallpaper & background image are both installed when you run the `Install Wallpaper` command.
+For convenience, the wallpaper & background image are both installed when you run the `Install Wallpaper` command.
 If you want the background image on and the wallpaper off, then you can adjust it using the settings listed below.

-- `doki.background.enabled`: Whether or not you want an image in your empty editor background when when running the 'Install Wallpaper' command.
+- `doki.background.enabled`: Whether you want an image in your empty editor background when running the 'Install Wallpaper' command.
-- `doki.wallpaper.enabled`: Whether or not you want an image on top of your code editor, when running the 'Install Wallpaper' command.
+- `doki.wallpaper.enabled`: Whether you want an image on top of your code editor, when running the 'Install Wallpaper' command.

 You'll have to put these changes in the `settings.json` in your VSCode.